Ukrainian Christmas Eve Tradition

 The traditional drink with Christmas Eve meal is Uzvar, which is a fruity drink cooked out of various dried fruits and sweetened with sugar or honey.
 If you are not a big fan of Uzvar, you may opt for compote , which is also a cooked fruit drink out of fresh fruits, or a mix of fresh and dried fruits.
 I usually sweeten my compote with strawberry or cherry jello powder.

-After the traditional dishes have been sampled, the delicious desserts come out, which include honey cake, pampushky (ponchyky, paczki), Angel Wings (Verkhuny, Chrusty), and heaps of cookies.
+Once all the traditional dishes have been served, the delicious desserts are brought in, which include honey cake, pampushky (ponchyky, paczki), Angel Wings (Verkhuny, Chrusty), and platters of cookies.

-Pampushky (homemade donuts), was always my mom’s favorite dessert, prepared just before Christmas Eve dinner, so they were very fresh and absolutely delicious to enjoy after the meal.
-I also have a quicker recipe for doughnuts if you wish to try them.
+Pampushky (homemade donuts) were my mom’s favorite dessert, prepared just before Christmas Eve dinner, so they were very fresh and absolutely delicious to enjoy after the meal.

 After dinner, the whole family gathers around the Christmas Tree to sing Christmas Carols (Kolady).

-Ukrainians normally do not exchange gifts on Christmas, since they already received gifts from St. Nicholas on December 6th, but in the Diaspora, the children receive small gifts from St. Nicholas, and then additional gifts are exchanged on Christmas Eve after dinner and caroling are all done, but before the midnight liturgy, which everyone is obligated, and encouraged, to attend.
+Ukrainians normally do not exchange gifts on Christmas, since they already received gifts from St. Nicholas on December 6th, but in the Diaspora, the children receive small gifts from St. Nicholas, and then additional gifts are exchanged on Christmas Eve after dinner, followed by attending the midnight liturgy, which everyone is obligated and encouraged to attend.

 7 thoughts on “Ukrainian Christmas Eve Tradition”